-- Specialty groups (adoption, grief and loss, trauma, body image, social skills, depression in teens, etc.)
+(adoption, grief and loss, trauma, body image, social skills, depression in teens, etc.)

 Specialty Groups Offers Unique Focus

-Substance abuse / Addictions Groups
+Substance Abuse / Addictions Groups

-Many of our young women struggle with a variety of addictions.
+Our students may be struggling with a variety of addictions.
 Solstice East has a unique integrated approach that goes beyond a traditional “12 Step” approach.